Pembrolizumab in High-risk Ductal Carcinoma in Situ (DCIS)

 - Is not interested in surgical treatment of her DCIS

-- Has invasive breast cancer
+- Has invasive breast cancer.
+This does not include microinvasion.

 - Has a known history of active Bacillus Tuberculosis (TB)